Atlas of plant and animal histology

 Apoptosis

 Vacuoles are involved in plant cell apoptosis via a mechanism known as autolysis.
-In addition, a type of cell death known as hypersensitive cell death occurs in plant cells when the vacuole membrane gets broken.
+In addition, a type of cell death known as hypersensitive cell death occurs in plant cells when the vacuole membrane is broken.

 Others